VET: Identifying and Avoiding UI Exploration Tarpits: Related work

 \section{Related work}

 \textbf{Automated UI testing for Android.} There have been various tools over years of development.
-Earliest efforts include Monkey~\cite{AndroidMonkey}, a randomized tool from Google.
+The earliest efforts include Monkey~\cite{AndroidMonkey}, a randomized tool that does not consider app UIs or coverage information.
 The superior efficiency brings strong competitiveness to the simple tool.
-Subsequent efforts result in tools mainly driven by randomness/evolution~\cite{Mao:2016,Machiry:2013}, UI modeling~\cite{su2017guided,DroidBot,Gu:2019:PGT:3339505.3339542}, and systematic exploration~\cite{Azim:2013}.
-One recent work~\cite{10.1145/3377811.3380402} uses algorithms with similar goals as \ourtool{} algorithms for Android UI testing.
-It should be noted that \ourtool{} is intended to enhance these tools upon given apps without needing to understand their internal design or implementation, as opposed to building a tool that excels at all apps.
+Subsequent efforts result in tools mainly driven by randomness/evolution~\cite{Mao:2016,Machiry:2013,Ye:2013:DFA:2536853.2536881}, UI modeling~\cite{su2017guided,DroidBot,Gu:2019:PGT:3339505.3339542,Hao:2014,Choi:2013}, and systematic exploration~\cite{Azim:2013,EvoDroid,Anand:2012}.
+Recent work~\cite{10.1145/3377811.3380402} proposes time-travel testing (referred to as TTT) to help Android UI testing escape from ineffective AUT states including loops and dead ends.
+TTT uses checkpoint and restore---checkpointing progressive states and restoring those states after loops and dead ends are detected.

+\ourtool{} is different from TTT in terms of design goals.
+First, TTT aims to recover from ineffective exploration, while \ourtool{} mainly focuses on prevention.
+Second, \expNames{} in \ourtool{} are more general than TTT's lack-of-progress definitions.
+One example is logging out, where tools assisted by \ourtool{} can still explore a fraction of app functionalities, such as registering and resetting passwords.
+Loops and dead ends are not necessarily present when exploring an app with only a few functionalities.
+Third, \ourtool{} aims to enhance existing testing tools without the need to understand their internal design or implementation, instead of building a new testing tool that excels at all apps.

+The design of \ourtool{} brings a few advantages.
+First, as acknowledged by TTT~\cite{10.1145/3377811.3380402}, the state recovery may lead to inconsistent app states when testing apps with external state dependencies that are maintained at the server side.
+Note that controlling server-side states is challenging, e.g., many industrial apps use external services that the apps have no control of. \ourtool{}'s preventive strategy avoids this limitation.
+Second, \ourtool{}'s preventive strategy does not incur overhead for lack-of-progress detection or state recovery in guided runs.
+This strategy is specifically useful when a tool repeatedly gets into \expNames{}.
+Third, \ourtool{} does not require additional device support for state recovery (such as RAM data restoring).